apiology/wip-limiter/README.md

 Chrome extension to get a visual hint when your Kanban-style WIP limit has been exceeded.
 Currently supports Asana.

-Not created, maintained, reviewed, approved, or endorsed by Asana, Inc.

 ## Using

 Add a number surrounded in square brackets at the end of your section